Science

 Read more

-In the past, some students, after successfully completing our master's program, have gone on to complete a doctorate at research institutions abroad.
-For example, EPFL (Switzerland) and Rensselaer Polytechnic Institute (USA), to name a few.
+In the past, some students, after successfully completing our master's program, have continued their studies with a doctorate at research institutions abroad.
+For example, EPFL (Switzerland) and Rensselaer Polytechnic Institute (United States), to name but a few.

 In addition, we also benefit from the IPOLS (International Physics of Living Systems) Network, which supports the mobility of researchers and students whose research focuses on the physics of living matter.